artbrock/artbrock.com/_posts/2017-02-12-powerful-design-principles-for-next-gen-governance.md

 I know that might sound complicated, actually, it's beyond complicated it's complex.

-Any system of governance that does not work well FOR people will  If you think machines are going to solve the problem...
+Any system of governance that does not work well FOR people will  If you think machines are going to solve the problem…

-If you think arriving at an answer which an algorithm says is best, but doesn't feel right to people...
+If you think arriving at an answer which an algorithm says is best, but doesn't feel right to people…

 # Baseline: Governance is for and by Humans
 - We're messy